arcticoder/lorentz-violation-pipeline/README.md

 Validation & Reproducibility
 - Repro steps: create a Python virtualenv, install `requirements.txt`, and run the example scripts under `examples/` (see `examples/` or `scripts/` directories for variant commands).
-- Required artifacts for externally-published claims: the specific example script, the raw output files (CSV/plots), the Python environment specification (`requirements.txt`), random seeds, and the exact commit ids for this repo and any integrated repositories.
+- Required artifacts for externally-published claims: the specific example script, the raw output files (CSV/plots), the Python environment specification (`requirements.txt`), random seeds, and the approximate commit ids for this repo and any integrated repositories.
 - UQ pointers: `src/validation/` contains starter scripts for Monte Carlo sensitivity analysis.
 Treat reported confidence levels as conditional on the provided configuration.

 Limitations